The 6 Things in a House Payment (and how to save money)

 And life goes on.

-But making sense of a home loan statement can lead to unexpected savings.
+But making sense of a monthly home loan statement can lead to unexpected savings.

 — Andrew Carnegie